gramineproject/gramine/Documentation/devel/encfiles.rst

   restoring the last known good state.
 The "shadow" recovery file is cleaned up on file close.
 Note that enabling this feature can impact performance due to additional writes to the shadow file on each flush.
-For backward compatibility, when an older encrypted file (without ``feature_flags`` in its metadata) is opened, its in-memory metadata structure is automatically updated to the new format for accessibility and saved in the new format upon a write.
+For backward compatibility, when an older encrypted file (version 1.0, without ``feature_flags`` in its metadata) is opened, its in-memory metadata structure is automatically updated to the new format for accessibility and saved in the new format upon a write.

   .. note ::
      This feature is not tested in CI due to the difficulty of reliably